fnmdx111/heartbeat-demo-pyzmq/README.md

 Finally, when a slave node is on (i.e. `slave.py` is executed, and it does not care whether there are multiple instances of `slave.py`), it will send an `up` message packet to the master node, notifying it being online.
-Slave nodes open on random port a PULL-typed socket for tasks receiving uses, two PUSH-typed sockets for master and heartbeat communication.
+Slave nodes open on random port a PULL-typed socket for tasks receiving uses, one PUSH-typed socket for master communication.
 Once the master node receives the `up` message packet, it connects to the PULL-typed socket and save the connected socket to another table for future uses.

 On job arriving, the slave node selected uses a process pool to call asynchronizedly `judge_all.exe` (i.e. actually doing the judge task).
 When a job